SaltyByte/AlgorithmProject/README.md

 # Algorithms Visualizer Program
 ![](Media/Front_Page.png)

-This projects main idea is to visualize pathfinding algorithms on graphs.
+This program's main idea is to visualize pathfinding algorithms on graphs.
-The main algorithms for this project are:
+The three main algorithms for this project are:
 * Dijkstra's algorithm.
 * BFS algorithm.
 * DFS algorithm.